-Each project can have a push URL configured and in that case Weblate offers a button in the web interface to push changes to the remote repository.
+Each project can have configured push URL and in such case Weblate offers button to push changes to remote repository in web interface.
 Weblate can be also configured to automatically push changes on every commit.

 If you are using SSH to push, you will need to have a key without a passphrase (or use ssh-agent for Django) and the remote server needs to be verified by you via the admin interface first, otherwise pushing will fail.